Sosoliso Airlines Flight 1145

 Sosoliso Airlines Flight 1145 (SO1145/OSL1145) was a scheduled Nigerian domestic passenger flight from Nigeria's capital of Abuja (ABV) to Port Harcourt (PHC).
-At about 14:08 local time (13:08 UTC) on 10 December 2005, Flight 1145 from Abuja crash-landed at Port Harcourt International Airport.
+At approximately 14:08 local time (13:08 UTC) on 10 December 2005, it crash-landed at Port Harcourt International Airport.
 The aircraft, a McDonnell Douglas DC-9-32 with 110 people on board, slammed into the ground and burst into flames.
 Immediately after the crash, seven survivors were recovered and taken to hospitals, but only two people survived.

 It was the second air disaster to occur in Nigeria in less than three months, after Bellview Airlines Flight 210, which crashed on 22 October 2005 for reasons unknown, killing all 117 people on board.
 It was the company's first and only fatal accident.

-Investigation into the crash by Nigeria's Accident Investigation Bureau concluded that the crash was attributed to the pilot's decision to keep descending on the airport even though the aircraft had passed the minimum decision altitude.
-The pilots decided to go-around while they were in wind shear condition.
-This decision was also too late as they still had not configured the aircraft for a go-around and their altitude was already too low.
+An investigation carried out by Nigeria's Accident Investigation Bureau attributed the crash to the pilots' decision to keep descending past the minimum decision altitude even though they did not have the runway in sight.
+Contributing factors include the crew's delayed decision to execute a go-around, improper procedure being followed when it was executed, adverse weather conditions caused by microburst-induced windshear and thunderstorms, and the absence of runway lighting.